isomerpages/iras-onestoppayroll/_about/FAQs.md

 <p><strong>How can businesses provide feedback or suggestions for the improvement of the One-Stop Payroll initiative?</strong>
 <br>Businesses are encouraged to provide feedback and suggestions for the
-improvement of the One-Stop Payroll initiative through designated feedback channels, such as feedback forms, surveys, and stakeholder engagement sessions.
+improvement of the One-Stop Payroll initiative through designated feedback channels, such as feedback forms, surveys, and engagement sessions.
 The input received will be valuable in refining the platform and ensuring that it meets the evolving needs of businesses and employers.
 <br>
 </p>
 </li>